Rajat0063/To-Do-List/README.md

 # 📖 To Do List <a name="about-project"></a>

 A tool that helps to organize your day.
-To-do list is a set of tasks that each render on a separate line with a clickable checkbox.
+The to-do list is a set of tasks that each render on a separate line with a clickable checkbox.
 You can select or deselect the checkboxes to mark the tasks as complete or incomplete.

 ![screenshot](/assets/todolist.png)